 Wool carpeting is naturally flame-resistant and has a higher ignition point (which is the lowest temperature at which a combustible substance in air will ignite and continue to burn) than other synthetic options, making it more resistant to dropped matches, cigarettes, sparks and other sources of fire.
 Crowded public facilities like airports and casinos often utilize wool carpet for this safety.

-Price varies according to the source of the wool.
+Wool carpet costs vary according to the source of the wool.
 However, the most desirable types of wool carpeting typically cost up to twice as much as nylon and polyester.

 Water-based spills on wool are an easy clean-up when quickly rinsed with clean warm water and thoroughly air-dried.
 Oily or greasy spills however—not so much.
 Of course, any carpet can be difficult to clean when these substances spill.
 However, wool may be more likely to permanently stain when a simple spill isn’t quickly cleaned—and of course that goes the same for oily and greasy spills too.